matthewmcvickar/oblique-questions-bot/README.md

 ## How I Built It

 Taking inspiration from [Hugo van Kemenade](https://github.com/hugovk/)'s [gutengrep](https://github.com/hugovk) project, the initial corpus was derived from books in the [Project Gutenberg 'August 2003' CD](http://www.gutenberg.org/wiki/Gutenberg:The_CD_and_DVD_Project#What_the_Discs_Contain).
 To make the dataset cleaner to begin with, I removed almost 200 books from the collection manually before building my corpus.
 These included non-English texts, poetry and dramatic texts, texts heavy with dialect, and religious, mathematical, encyclopedic, and political texts.
+(This required moving the folder-separated files on the Project Gutenberg disk image into a single folder and then deleting everything that wasn't a text file.)

 This left me with about 400 books.
 I used [gutengrep](https://github.com/hugovk) to tokenize the texts into sentences.
+(This required [installing NLTK](http://www.nltk.org/install.html) and downloading its data.)

+Once tokenized, I deleted duplicate lines and deleted empty lines from the corpus.

-Once collected, I wrote a script ([build-corpus.js](build-corpus.js)) to format and filter the sentences into a set of tweetable questions.
+Then I wrote a script ([build-corpus.js](build-corpus.js)) to format and filter the sentences into a set of tweetable questions.
 In order:

 - Removed beginning and trailing quotation marks, such that questions that were quotations in the original text would be tweeted as though they were prose.